 - Pursue public/private partnerships to deliver cost savings and better services

 - Preserve and strengthen the character of our neighborhoods

 - Enhance our parks and interconnect our community with walkable trails

 - Help create a better sense of community within Delta Township

 Trustee Fedewa indeed believes, Delta Township’s future is bright.
 With vision and proactive leadership, our community can be the best place in the region to live, work and enjoy our natural areas.

-Karen Mojica was elected as Delta Township Trustee November, 2012.
+Karen J. Mojica was elected as Delta Township Trustee November 2012.
 Karen has been a resident of Delta Township for over eight years.
 She has been a Soldier Member for the Army National Guard for over fifteen years.

-Karen is a proud parent of a seven year old daughter, Samantha.
+Karen is a proud parent of an 11-year-old daughter, Samantha.